How to sell on Groupon

 - Local Deals.
 This option allows you to offer discounted services and experiences to local shoppers.
 Examples include cheap entry to tourist attractions, discounted meals at restaurants and cafes, and savings on things like car servicing, massages and gym classes.

 - Shopping.
 You can sell discounted products on Groupon across a wide range of categories.
-However, there’s no international shipping available, so you can only use Groupon to sell goods to shoppers in Ireland.
+However, there’s no international shipping available, so you can only use Groupon to sell goods to UK shoppers.
 Product categories include:

 - Auto & Home Appliances